 Whenever I get a mind block, I expose myself to everything art-related.
 I go to exhibitions showing around town and I immediately feel inspired.

 I also feel even more motivated when I'm surrounded by so many talented artists.
-I was invited to attend two workshops along with many talents with What Women Want, another time was to collaborate on a mural for ArtsMart and I also visited Brigette Boutros Ghali's studio and was in awe of her work.
+I was invited to attend two workshops along with several talented artists with What Women Want, another time was to collaborate on a mural for ArtsMart and I also visited Brigette Boutros Ghali's studio and was in awe of her work.
 All these experiences definitely contribute to my creative drive as an artist.

 What do you do to keep yourself motivated and interested in your work?